Distinguished elements in semiring extensions: Irreducible elements

+Finally, let $f$ be primitive, i.e. $c(f) = S$.
+In order to show that $f$ is irreducible, we need to show that $f$ cannot be factored into a multiplication of a constant and a polynomial.
+On the contrary, assume that $f = d k$ where $d$ is a non-unit element of $S$ and $k$ is a polynomial in $S[X]$.
+Observe that $S = c(f) = d c(k) \subseteq \langle d \rangle$, contracting that $d$ is a non-unit.
+Hence, $f$ is irreducible and the proof of Eisenstein's criterion is complete. \end{proof} \end{theorem}

-Let us recall that a semiring $S$ is weak Gaussian if and only if every prime ideal of $S$ is subtractive \cite[Theorem 19]{Nasehpour2016}.
-The following is a generalization of Eisenstein's criterion for unique factorization domains (see for example p.
+Let us recall that a semiring $S$ is a semidomain if $ab=ac$ with $a\neq 0$ will cause $b=c$, for all $a,b,c\in S$.
+The definition of factorial semidomains are the same as their counterparts in ring theory, i.e., factorial domains (UFDs) \cite{Nasehpour2019}.
+The following is a generalization of Eisenstein's criterion for unique factorization domains (see for example, p.
 147 in \cite{Spindler1994}):

 \begin{corollary} Let $S$ be a weak Gaussian factorial semidomain and $p$ a prime element of $S$.
-Let be a polynomial in $S[X]$ such that the following statements hold:
+Let be a polynomial in $S[X]$ such that the following condition hold:

 \begin{enumerate} \item $p \nmid a_n$, \item $p \mid a_i$, for all $i <n$, \item $p^2 \nmid a_0$. \end{enumerate}